 Those bears have been out in force lately.
 You’ll hear them point out how they’ve called every single market downturn in the past.
-But you sure won’t hear them admit that it took decades in most cases for markets to do what they said would happen.
+But you sure won’t hear them admit that it took decades, in most cases, for markets to do what they said would happen.

 But the thing is, recessions are a part of the stock market like death is a part of life.
 I can predict with 100% accuracy that everyone alive today will be dead in the future.
 But I sure can’t tell you exactly when everyone will take that last trip.

-That’s why it’s always the best bet to be prepared for anything.
+That’s why it’s always your best bet to be prepared for anything.
 Be it life or investing, you’ve got to be ready for what’s inevitable — even if you don’t think it’s going to happen for a while.

 I tell my friends and family I love them every chance I get.
 Not because I’m a sap, but because I don’t know if I’ll have another opportunity.
 I live in the moment because I don’t know how many moments I have left.

 And my portfolio is similar.
 I’ve got momentum stocks to capitalize on stock market rallies.
 I’ve got value investments that I plan on holding for decades.
 I always keep an allocation of dividend-payers in case I need some extra income.